Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Josephson current and 0- oscillations.

 where $\omega_n=(2 n+1)\pi k_B T $ are fermionic Matsubara frequencies, $T$ is the temperature.
-The scattering matrices of the junction for the Andreev reflection $\mathcal{S}_A$ and the normal scattering $\mathcal{S}_N$ can be found in the Supplementary Materials II~\cite{supp}.
 Here we consider a wide sample $W\gg L_0$ with the junction width $W$.
 So there is the approximate translational invariance along $y$ axis and the preserved wave vector $k_y$.
 Then the Josephson current density can be evaluated by integrating the injection angle $\theta_{i}$, which reads

 with the integral function